-- Requesting User Name:

-- The "requesting-user-name" (name(MAX)) attribute SHOULD be supplied by the client as described in section 1.1.
+The "requesting-user-name" (name(MAX)) attribute SHOULD be supplied by the client as described in section 8.3.

-- "limit" (integer(1:MAX)):
+"limit" (integer(1:MAX)):

 The client OPTIONALLY supplies this attribute.
 The Printer object MUST support this attribute.
-It is an integer value that indicates a limit to the number of Job objects determines the maximum number of jobs that a client will receive from the Printer even if "which-jobs" or "my-jobs" constrain which jobs are returned.
+It is an integer value that determines the maximum number of jobs that a client will receive from the Printer even if "which-jobs" or "my-jobs" constrain which jobs are returned.
 The limit is a "stateless limit" in that if the value supplied by the client is 'N', then only the first 'N' jobs are returned in the Get-Jobs Response.
 There is no mechanism to allow for the next 'M' jobs after the first 'N' jobs.
 If the client does not supply this attribute, the Printer object responds with all applicable jobs.